Knowing What Makes Windows Energy Efficient Can Save You Money

 - U-Factor: The rate of heat loss to the outside.
 A low U-factor is better.

-- Solar Heat Gain Coefficient (SHGC): Usually listed as a fraction, this is the amount of solar radiation that a window lets in.
+- Solar Heat Gain Coefficient (SHGC): Normally listed as a fraction, this is the amount of solar radiation that a window lets in.
 SHGC is measured on a scale from 0 to 1.
 Window SHGC usually ranges from 0.25 to 0.80.
 Again, a low number is better.

 - Air Leakage (AL): The rate at which air passes through the joints in the window.
 The lower the AL value, the less air leakage.